reTHINK-project/dev-service-framework/docs/datamodel/data-objects/communication/readme.md

 **resources:** list of HypertyResourceTypes supported by the communication.
 See below

-**children = ["resources"]:** defines the Communication children (yncObjectChildren) where all HypertyResources are shared as a DataObjectChild of a Communication.
+**children = ["resources"]:** defines the Communication children (SyncObjectChildren) where all HypertyResources are shared DataObjectChild of a Communication.

 #### CommunicationStatus